sce/flot/API.md

 }
 ```

-You can control how the ticks look like with "tickDecimals", the
+You can control how the ticks look like with `tickDecimals`, the
 number of decimals to display (default is auto-detected).

 Alternatively, for ultimate control over how ticks are formatted you can
-provide a function to "tickFormatter".
+provide a function to `tickFormatter`.
 The function is passed two
 parameters, the tick value and an axis object with information, and
 should return a string.
 The default formatter looks like this: